-A search of the Asset Management Performance System (AMPS) online mapping tool notes two injurious weeds, as listed under the Weeds Act 1959, within the grassed verge adjacent to the scheme extents, namely; Broad-leaved dock (Rumex obtusifolius) and Spear thistle (Cirsium vulgare).
-Rosebay willowherb (Chamerion angustifolium), an invasive native perennial as listed in the Trunk Road Inventory Manual, is also recorded within the grassed verge adjacent to the scheme extents.
-Japanese Knotweed (Fallopia japonica), an invasive non-native species (INNS) as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), is also recorded within the grassed verge adjacent to the scheme extents.
+A search of NBN and the Asset Management Performance System (AMPS) online mapping tools records Giant Hogweed (Heracleum mantegazzianum), an invasive non-native species (INNS), within the grassed verge adjacent to the scheme extents (2018).
+Rosebay Willowherb (Chamerion angustifolium), an invasive native perennial (as listed in the Trunk Road Inventory Manual), was also recorded within the grassed verge adjacent to the scheme extents (2015 and 2018).
+There are no records of injurious weeds (as listed under the Weeds Act 1959) within the grassed verge adjacent to the scheme extents (within the last 10-years).